mdablju/voice-quality-evaluation/README.md

 Audio examples are **intentionally not included** in this repository.
 The focus here is on **evaluation methodology and listening criteria**, rather than publishing audio material.

-Selected audio examples can be shared upon request.

 ---

 ## Background